PalakKakani/FreshPath_ATL/README.md

 ## 🧠 The LLM

 Used **Google Gemini** models, but we **don't call Google directly**.
-Every model call goes through the **Lovable AI Gateway** (`https://ai.gateway.lovable.dev/v1/chat/completions`), which handles the API key, billing, and rate limits for us.
+Every model call goes through the **Lovable AI Gateway**, which handles the API key, billing, and rate limits for us.
 Our code never sees a Google API key.

 Two models, picked on purpose: